F2 Swaps Policy

 Withdrawal from the Swaps Process

-- Priority will be given to trainees who have special circumstances.
+- Priority will be given to foundation doctors who have special circumstances.
 All other swaps will be allocated randomly.

 - The Foundation School will notify Trusts of any change to their expected F2 intake resulting from the swaps process.